sdzzps/Z-Viewer/README.md

 Fonts used in the UI: [Inter](https://fonts.google.com/specimen/Inter), [Roboto](https://fonts.google.com/specimen/Roboto), [Source Han Sans](https://github.com/adobe-fonts/source-han-sans).
 Icons used in the UI: [Material Symbols & Icons](https://fonts.google.com/icons).

-Many thanks to JZ and Yang H. for providing technical insights and feedback during the development of this project. <br>
+Many thanks to JZ and Yang H. for providing technical insights and feedback during the development of this project.
-Thanks to WHJ for the help in compiling the Mac OS ARM release version. <br>
+Thanks to WHJ for the help in compiling the Mac OS ARM release version.
 Thanks to Kai Taisa for providing sample images for testing.